The opening title says it all: “If you’re out on the road, feeling lonely and so cold… All you have to do is” watch Gilmore Girls.

 It isn’t a loud show; there are no murder conspiracies or zombie apocalypses.
 But it perfectly captures the quiet, heart tugging moments in life which come with growing up, moving on and choosing love.

 When the characters are angry or upset, it’s warranted.
 Some of the time it’s just because they didn’t get their way in a town meeting but other times it’s because they are reminded that perfection is an unattainable myth and human beings make mistakes.
-Even in these moments, you still love them.
+Even in these moments, you love them.

-Lorelai Gilmore will help you forget your troubles with her good and bad decisions, witty comebacks, stylish early noughties fashion choices and just her all round amazing being.
+Lorelai Gilmore will help you forget your troubles with her good and bad decisions, witty comebacks, early noughties fashion choices and just her all round amazing being.
 The show has so many cases of perfect casting but Lauren Graham is definitely my number one because she IS Lorelai.
 The character is so believable you want her to be real, and the mother/ daughter relationship on the show might make every relationship you have feel inadequate in comparison- remember it’s television.

 Rory was always a massive role model for me when I was younger, so much so that for a while I wanted to be a journalist just to be more like her.
 While most television teenagers seem to care more about parties and popularity than they do their studies, Rory almost always had her priorities straight without being portrayed as a loser with no friends; she was cool in her own way and I definitely looked up to that.
-In the early seasons, she is the smartest, hard working, funny, book loving girl we should all aspire to be.
+In the early seasons, she is a smart, hard working, funny, book loving girl we should all aspire to be.
 While she makes some bad decisions in the show, especially in the later seasons (Logan anyone??), she’s still lovable.
 I have also forgiven her post season 4/5 mistakes now that I am the same age she would have been and realise that everyone gets stuff wrong sometimes.
 Although the revival still hurts me a bit.
 Sorry, no spoilers.

 Luke and Lorelai’s relationship is my second favourite relationship after Lorelai and Rory.
 I love a will they/ won’t they story and this one was dragged out for a long time you will be screaming at the television, but it is 100% worth it.
 I won’t say too much because again I’m trying so hard not to spoil everything which is proving very difficult because I would love to rant about how much I love/ would love them together and how perfect they would be/ are.
 I’ve definitely given it all away.
-Anyway, their relationship is perfection(apart from a certain person who is named after a month of the year coming in and almost destroying it).
+Anyway, their relationship is perfection(apart from a certain person who is named after a month of the year coming in and almost ruining it).

 Before I spoil everything, I’ll move on.